Mitchel P. Goldman: Positions

-Goldman serves as a member of over 30 professional societies and is a medical consultant to numerous companies, including Allergan, Galderma, Merz, SkinCeuticals, Cell Research Corporation, and Lumenis Laser Corporation, as well as Pomega, Dyve, 10x Bio, and Sofwave.
+Goldman serves as a member of over 30 professional societies and is a medical consultant to numerous companies, including Allergan, Galderma, Merz, SkinCeuticals, CellResearch Corporation, and Lumenis Laser Corporation, as well as Pomega, Dyve, 10x Bio, and Sofwave.

 Specializations and research

 In addition to his board certification in dermatology, Goldman also specializes in the field of phlebology and sclerotherapy vein treatments.
 He has written and lectured extensively on vascular topics, publishing multiple medical textbooks on the subject in five languages, some now in their 6th edition.
 Goldman is often referred to as the "godfather of sclerotherapy."

 Goldman has been involved in FDA approvals of dermal fillers such as Restylane®, Juvéderm®, and RHA®, as well as neuromodulators including Botox®, Jeuveau®, Dysport®, and Daxxify®.
 He lectures nationally and internationally on innovative cosmetic treatments and techniques.

 He has invented or helped develop many different laser procedures, including: